Close Menu

 Yes, you can.
 Daily use is fine when shakes support your diet instead of replacing most of your meals.

-Is 2 protein shakes a day too much?
+Is two protein shakes a day too much?

 Not usually.
 For many active men, two shakes a day fits well when meals alone don’t cover protein needs.